 - Injuries you have received,

 - Any loss of earnings which you may have occurred.

 - Other costs.

 Important Time Frames

-In recent years the topics of child sexual abuse, institutional and clerical abuse are rarely out of the media.
-The disclosures of recent years have led to a number of enquiries as to the cause and handling of these events.
+In recent years the topics of child sexual abuse, institutional and clerical abuse is rarely out of the media.
+The disclosures of recent years have led to a number of inquiries as to the cause and handling of these events.
 For further information on these reports click here

 Paul Tracey is a qualified solicitor and has worked in the area of personal injury litigation for over 30 years specialising in the area of child sexual abuse both in Irish High Court and before the Residential Institution Redress Board.
 Furthermore, Paul has been a member of the Association of Child Abuse Lawyers (ACAL) for many years.